stanthesoupking/MapReduceFX/README.md

 # MapReduceFX
-Simple program for performing the map reduce algorithm on a body of text.
+Simple program for performing the <a href="https://en.wikipedia.org/wiki/MapReduce">map reduce</a> algorithm on a body of text.

 To compile you will need JDK 8.